GabeOchieng/ebolaproject/docs/functions.rst

 	Source Code: run_simulations.py

-Returns cost when there have been no interventions applied to the model.
+|	Returns *cost* when there have been no interventions applied to the model.
 A stochastic analysis is then performed using the input arguments given and the result generated is the cost associated with a specific intervention applied.
-	alloc = values
-cost = value
+|
+|	Inputs:
+|		*OrigParams* = list of parameters before interventions are applied to the simulation model
-	OrigParams = list of parameters
+|		*StochParams* = object containing a list of parameters for stochastic modelling
-MyConstraints = keyword
-StochParams = list of parameters from the stochastic analysis n_threads=1 (Number of processors to use, OpenMP Parallelization) out_file = “NONE” (Default), other option generates and output text file t_interventions = value, must be at least zero
+|		*n_threads* = 1 (Default), Number of processors to use, OpenMP Parallelization
+|		*out_file* = “NONE” (Default), other option generates and output text file
+|
+|	Output:
+|		*cost* = value, cost associated with improving an intervention with no optimization applied

 run_optimization